Optimize your images

 -

-If you selected Static, you have the following options:
+If you selected Static, you can:

-- Use the System Default of 85
+- Use the System Default of 85, or

-- Select the variable containing the numerical value
+- Select the variable containing the numerical value.

-If you selected Perceptual Quality, you have the following options:
+If you selected Perceptual Quality, you can:

-- Select the variable containing the qualitative value
+- Select the variable containing the qualitative value.

 The higher the numerical or qualitative value, the higher the quality of the resulting derivative images, but the lower the byte savings.

-Create a perceptual quality preview to see what your images will look like after the perceptual quality setting is applied.
+You can create a perceptual quality preview to see what your images will look like after the perceptual quality setting is applied.

 This means that lower quality images will be displayed for customers when the client round trip time (RTT) is 300ms or greater.
 The RTT is the amount of time, in milliseconds, it takes a request to go from a client to an edge server and back again.
 Lower quality images result in faster page loading time.